pkp/pkp-docs/learning-ojs/en/production-publication.md

 * Supplementary: The link will appear on the article landing page
 * Neither supplementary nor dependent: The link will appear on the article landing page and in the table of contents

+For example, if you want to embed multimedia files in HTML files and have these appear on the landing page, the issue page, and the submission page, you would configure the settings as follows:

+* Go to Settings > Workflow > Submission > **Components** tab
+* Click the blue arrow next to **HTML Stylesheet** and **Edit**
+* Uncheck “Mark files of this type as dependent files” and “Mark files of this type as supplementary files”.
+Click **Save**.
+* Click the blue arrow next to **Multimedia** and **Edit**
+* Uncheck “Mark files of this type as supplementary files.”
+Leave “Dependent files” checked off.
+Click **Save**.

 #### Galley file formats
 Online journals publish their articles in a variety of file types.
 The most common are PDF and HTML, but increasingly additional formats are being used, such as ePub, MP3, and XML.